 - Sen, P. K., 1995.
-“On a gentle naturalist’s response to skepticism,” in P. K. Sen & R. R. Verma (eds.), The philosophy of P. F. Strawson, New Delhi: Indian Council of Philosophical Research.
+“On a gentle naturalist’s response to skepticism,” in P. K. Sen and R. R. Verma (eds.), The Philosophy of P. F. Strawson, New Delhi: Indian Council of Philosophical Research.

 - Shoemaker, S., 1963.
 Self-knowledge and self-identity, Ithaca, NY: Cornell University Press.

 - Skidmore, J., 2002.
 “Skepticism about practical reason: Transcendental arguments and their limits,” Philosophical Studies, 109: 121–41.